onlogic/onlogic-m031-manager/README.rst

    from a Command Prompt or PowerShell that has been opened "As Administrator".
 To do this, right-click on the Command Prompt/PowerShell icon and select "Run as administrator".

-Setting up OnLogicNuvotonManager in a Python3 venv on Ubuntu 24.04 LTS
+Setting up OnLogicM031Manager in a Python3 venv on Ubuntu 24.04 LTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Linux Ubuntu has enforced a stricter package management scheme in the new 24.04 LTS distribution to avoid interfering with global package dependencies used by the OS.
 While this is a more stable way to administer Python on a system, it is also more complex to program in user environments.
-To run the package OnLogicNuvotonManager in Ubuntu, it's best practice to use a venv.
+To run the package OnLogicM031Manager in Ubuntu, it's best practice to use a venv.

 * Creating a venv: